kdeldycke/kevin-deldycke-blog/content/posts/openerp-ir-cron-script.md

 category: English
 tags: OpenERP, Python, script, CLI, cron, scheduler, job

 Here is a simple Python script to trigger an `ir.cron` job from the command-line system.

-I created it to let my customer trigger OpenERP tasks from its proprietary job scheduler.
-This script was tested on OpenERP 6.1.
+I created this to let my customer use his proprietary job scheduler to trigger OpenERP tasks.
+It was tested on OpenERP 6.1.

     :::python
     #!/usr/bin/python